datamapper/dm-core/README.txt

 use it in an Integration data-store without worrying that your application will be a bad actor causing trouble for all of your other processes.

-You can also configure which strategy you'd like to use to track dirtiness.

 == Eager Loading

 Ready for something amazing?
-The following example executes only two queries.
+The following example executes only two queries regardless of how many rows the inner and outer queries return.

   repository do
-    zoos = Zoo.all
-    first = zoos.first
-    first.exhibits  # Loads the exhibits for all the Zoo objects in the zoos variable. end
+    Zoo.all.each { |zoo| zoo.exhibits.to_a }
+  end

 Pretty impressive huh?
 The idea is that you aren't going to load a set of